Azathothep/neon/README.md

 ```

-And finally, to remove any component from an entity, simply use
+To remove any component from an entity, simply use

 ```c#
 public void Remove<T>() where T : Component
 ```

+And finally, you can access the entity a component is attached to using the `Owner` property.

+```c#
+EntityID entity = myComponent.Owner;
+```

-### Components are also Entities
+### Components are also entities

 Components are actually also considered as entities in neon.
 When a component is added to an entity, it automatically sets it as child of that entity.
 As a result, they can also be disabled and will automatically be if their owner entity is disabled.

-You can access the entity a component is attached to using the `Owner` property.

-```c#
-EntityID entity = myComponent.Owner;
-```

 ### IAwakable